waheedahmed55/cypress-aws-varicent/README.md

 •	.jsx
 •	.coffee
 •	.cjsx
 Cypress also supports ES2015 out of the box.

-integrationFolder	cypress/integration	Path to folder containing integration test files To start writing tests for your app, create a new file like app_spec.js within your cypress/integration folder.
+IntegrationFolder	cypress/integration	Path to folder containing integration test files To start writing tests for your app, create a new file like app_spec.js within your cypress/integration folder.
 Refresh your tests list in the Cypress Test Runner and your new file should have appeared in the list.

    * **Integration PageMethods:** This contains custom methods which are further used in the integration – Tests.
 It is useful in reducing code duplication and improves test case maintenance.
 We need to import the Web locators from the integration – pageObjects.